pankajbhatia85/CrewAI-Agents/README.md

 # CrewAI for Agentic AI

 This repository demonstrates the use of **CrewAI** for implementing an Agentic AI workflow.
-The project is built in Python 3.11.9 and uses OpenAI embeddings and Serper for query handling and email generation.
+The project is built in Python 3.11.9 and uses OpenAI embeddings for query handling and email generation.
 It includes a multi-agent process for managing PDF files, chunking, embedding, and query handling with fallback mechanisms.

 ---

 ## Features

 1. **PDF Upload and Processing**
-   - The first agent allows users to upload a PDF file.
+   - The first agent allows users to upload a PDF file. ** [example_home_inspection.pdf](https://github.com/user-attachments/files/18613507/example_home_inspection.pdf)

    - CrewAI's PDF tool is used to chunk and embed the document using OpenAI embeddings.

 2. **ChromaDB Storage**